moov-io/achgateway/docs/upload.md

 ## Queue

-Currently the input into ach-conductor is a pre-built ACH file that can be uploaded on its own.
+Currently the input into achgateway is a pre-built ACH file that can be uploaded on its own.
-This allows ach-conductor to optimize multiple groupable files for upload.
+This allows achgateway to optimize multiple groupable files for upload.
 The first example of this is the shard key associated to every file.

-ach-conductor can operate multiple input vectors which are merged into a singular Queue.
+achgateway can operate multiple input vectors which are merged into a singular Queue.
 This allows an HTTP endpoint, kafka consumer, and other inputs.

 The following messages are produced out of the Queue.